-Organisation Date Outcome Environment Protection Authority (EPA) 26 Sept 2016 The CNVMP was dropped off to George Orel at the Environment Protection Authority.
-Environment Protection Authority (EPA) 27 Sept 2016 Followed up with a phone call to George Orel of EPA and left a voice message asking for feedback in regard to the CNVMP.
-George Orel returned the phone call and advised that he would review the plan.
-Environment Protection Authority (EPA) 6 Oct 2016 Followed up with a phone call to George Orel of EPA and left a voice message asking for feedback in regard to the CNVMP Environment Protection Authority (EPA) 7 Oct 2016 George Orel sent email to Nethan Kana of Liberty Industrial stating, "EPA does not intend to review the details of the proposal".
+Organisation Date Outcome Environment Protection Authority (EPA) 26 Sept 2016 The CNVMP was dropped off to at the Environment Protection Authority.
+Environment Protection Authority (EPA) 27 Sept 2016 Followed up with a phone call to EPA and left a voice message asking for feedback in regard to the CNVMP. returned the phone call and advised that he would review the plan.
+Environment Protection Authority (EPA) 6 Oct 2016 Followed up with a phone call to EPA and left a voice message asking for feedback in regard to the CNVMP Environment Protection Authority (EPA) 7 Oct 2016 sent email to Liberty Industrial stating, "EPA does not intend to review the details of the proposal".